Purchase a house in Vietnam

 Purchase a house, a villa (with a land plot) in Vietnam, if you are in Vietnam:

 - Make an objective assessment your financial capabilities.
-When you're going to buy an apartment in a compound under construction, you can rely on step-by-step payments.
+When you're going to buy a house or villa in new commercial low-rise housing project, you can rely on step-by-step payments.
 You can follow the payment schedule, which is approved by the developer (in each project in different ways), or immediately make a full payment.
 On the one hand, installment is certainly convenient, because even if you currently do not have enough money to buy an apartment, then you pay the first installment, which is usually 10-30% (depending on the stage of development), and you have about 12-15 months for the remaining payment.
 On the other hand, full payment guarantees that the price will remain the same at any stage of payment.

-- b.
-Carefully study the proposals: location of the project, what includes in the price and find out how many apartments at the date of your request remained in this project for purchase by foreigners.
+- Carefully study the proposals: location of the project, what includes in the price and find out how many houses at the date of your request remained in this project for purchase by foreigners.

 - To visit a notary and sign a Purchase Contract.
 I would like to specifically underlined, according to the Law, only a transaction certified by a notary is considered as a legal.
 Only notarized Purchase Contract immediately transfers to the Register Department by Developer.
 It's clear that if the Purchase Contract is signed between you and the Developer without a notary, it can turn out that in the end you won’t be able to get a Certificate of Ownership “Pink book”, since your place will be occupied by those who assured the contract from a notary, because only 250 villas in one Project can be sold to foreigners.